-We drove to Anaheim from San Diego last Thursday morning to attended the expo which lasted 3 days from 10am to 6pm (though we only attended Thur/Fri).
-We knew after the first two hours that this undertaking was going to a massive stretch for us with our health limitations.
+We drove to Anaheim from San Diego last Thursday morning to attended the convention which lasted 3 days from 10am to 6pm (though we only attended Thur/Fri).
+After the first two hours we knew that this undertaking was going to a massive stretch for us with our health limitations.
 We planned on pacing ourselves and even made a list of a few particular booths that we wanted to check out, but the seemingly never ending rows of vendors were so exciting that we inadvertently failed to stop and kept pushing and pushing through pain and fatigue to make it through the first day.

 Once we got to the hotel, we scavenged our bags for all the CBD balms and bath soaks we could find to help our current and painful situation.
 Everything hurt and although we had been snacking all day, we were in serious need of a real meal.
 We ordered Chipotle to be delivered because any more moving was just out of the question, and fell asleep while watching Schitt’s Creek together on our laptop.

 On day two we decided there was absolutely no way we could do as much as we managed to do the day before.
-We (naively) thought we would be out of there by 1pm (hah!).
+Naively, we thought we would be out of there by 1pm (hah!).
 Nope, we ended up doing just as much.

 We planned to meet a couple of people/companies we had already connected with through Instagram then hit the road to beat traffic, but in our wandering we found out that there was an upstairs(!) and a downstairs(!) to the convention that seemed to literally go on forever.
 We never felt more like little kids in a candy store; overwhelmed and going on pure adrenaline to get through it and see it all.
 It felt like adult trick-or-treating on crack.